Smooth rigidity for very non-algebraic Anosov diffeomorphisms of codimension one: Introduction

-Roughly speaking, the basic mechanism which we use is that we find big enough collection of (locally) matching functions $\Phi_1=\Phi_2\circ h$, $\,\Phi_1,\Phi_2\in C^r$, such that we can apply the inverse function theorem and conclude that $h$ is $C^r$ as well.
 In~\cite{GRH} the source of matching functions was given by normalized matching potentials (logarithms of Jacobians), where normalizations came from transfer operators associated to the expanding maps.
 In this paper we explore different matching functions which are given by periodic cycle functionals.
-Periodic cycles functionals were originally introduced by Katok and Kanonenko~\cite{KK} in order to study the cohomological equation over partially hyperbolic diffeomorphisms.
+Periodic cycles functionals were originally introduced by Katok and Kononenko~\cite{KK} in order to study the cohomological equation over partially hyperbolic diffeomorphisms.